Man who lived in lakeside drug mansion also accused of taking money for botched construction job

 BATON ROUGE- A man with ties to a prolific drug ring operated out of a Baton Rouge mansion around the LSU lakes is also accused of leaving a woman with an incomplete roof project after taking her money.

-Brenda Robinson said she hired Frank Francisco Palma in December of 2020 to replace the roof of her home.
+Brenda Robinson said she hired Frank Francisco Palma in December 2020 to replace the roof of her home.
 The contract and estimate states that the job included tearing off the old shingles.
 She arrived home the day of her roof replacement and found workers nailing shingles over her old roof.

 "Once I observed that, I immediately stopped the job," Robinson said.